 Per the company, Tecentriq combination is the first cancer immunotherapy regimen to be approved for triple-negative breast cancer in Europe.
 Notably, in July 2019, the European Medicines Agency’s (EMA) Committee for Medicinal Products for Human Use (CHMP) recommended the approval of the Tecentriq combo for the given indication.

 Tecentriq (for multiple indications) recorded significant growth in sales during the first half of 2019.
-Upswing in sales was mainly witnessed in the United States, Europe and Japan.
-The latest approval of Tecentriq for the above-mentioned indications will further boost the drug’s sales.
+Higher sales were mainly witnessed in the United States, Europe and Japan.
+This approval of Tecentriq for the above-mentioned indication will further boost the drugs’ sales.

-Roche carries a Zacks Rank #1 (Strong Buy), at present.
+Roche currently sports a Zacks Rank #1 (Strong Buy).
 You can see the complete list of today’s Zacks #1 Rank stocks here.